 - 77% of pregnant women agreed that unprotected sex increased the risk of HIV transmission to their child

 - 61% recognised that the risk of HIV transmission to their child was higher for mixed breastfeeding than for exclusive breastfeeding.65

 Knowledge of HIV status

-Knowledge of HIV status is vital in order that pregnant women access the appropriate treatment and care for themselves and their unborn infants.23
+Knowledge of HIV status is vital in order for pregnant to women access the appropriate treatment and care for themselves and their infants.

 Confusion over exclusive breastfeeding